magmo/apps/packages/wallet/src/redux/protocols/challenging/readme.md

 Out of scope (for now)

 - Halting the challenge in the case where the opponents move arrives between approval and transaction submission.
+- Chain reorgs (e.g. timeout on one fork vs. response on another)

 ## State machine